rossh2/rossh2.github.io/_pages/publications.md

 ## Manuscripts and Work in Progress

-I wrote a squib on demonstratives and strong definites in German and Swiss German, which contains a more comprehensive overview of the data in Standard and Swiss German than I am aware of in any other literature.
-While the theoretical implications remain to be worked out, I provide the squib below so that other people may work with the data.
+I wrote a squib on demonstratives and strong definites in German and Swiss German, which contains a more comprehensive overview of the data in Standard and Swiss German than I'm aware of in any other literature.
+While the theoretical implications remain to be worked out, I've provided the squib below so that other people may work with the data.

 **Hayley Ross** (2022).
 ‘The landscape of German definites and demonstratives’.
 Squib for LING 207, Topics in Semantics, taught by Gennaro Chierchia and Yağmur Sağ in Spring 2022.  [\[Link\]](/assets/publications/GermanDemonstratives-Squib_revised.pdf)